-If you’d told us six months ago that by the summer of 2020, almost half of the UK workforce would be working from home, we probably wouldn’t have believed you.
-But since the outbreak of COVID-19 and the enforced nationwide lockdown that followed in March, that’s exactly where 49% of British workers find themselves - a huge increase from the rough 5% that typically work in this way.
+If you’d told us a year ago that the majority of the UK workforce would be working from home, we probably wouldn’t have believed you.
+But since the outbreak of COVID-19 and the enforced nationwide lockdowns that followed in March, that’s exactly where many British workers find themselves - a huge increase from the rough 5% that typically used to work in this way.

 For some, this has been a nightmare - those who thrive on regular interaction with colleagues or have been juggling childcare have found it particularly difficult.
 For others, the opportunity to work remotely is a breath of fresh air, eliminating the dreaded commute, offering more time with family and increasing productivity.

 Whatever your feelings about the situation, working from home looks as though it’s here to stay - at least for the foreseeable future - so ensuring your working environment is one you actually want to spend time in is really important.
 There are a few key elements you want to have in place that’ll optimise the experience for you, helping to get you in the right headspace to be productive.